Spacetime dynamics of spinning particles - exact electromagnetic analogies: Dynamical manifestations of the symmetries of the magnetic tidal tensors

-\emph{Velocity for which} $\mathbb{H}_{\alpha\beta}=0$.--- We have seen in Sec.~\ref{sub:A-magnetic-dipole in spinning charge} that, by virtue of Eq.~(\ref{tab:Analogy}.3a) of Table \ref{tab:Analogy} (i.e, the laws of electromagnetic induction), for a moving observer, $B_{[\alpha\beta]}\ne0$; and thus $B_{\alpha\beta}\ne0$, \emph{always}.
-But we have seen also that, in the equatorial plane, there is a velocity field for which $B_{(\alpha\beta)}=0$.
-Since the gravitomagnetic tidal tensor is symmetric in vacuum: $\mathbb{H}_{\alpha\beta}=\mathbb{H}_{(\alpha\beta)}$, we expect, in the spirit of the analogy, that $\mathbb{H}_{\alpha\beta}=0$ in the analogous gravitational setup.
-We shall now find the velocity fields for which $\mathbb{H}_{\alpha\beta}=0$.
-It turns out that this can be done by a procedure very similar to the problem of finding the velocity field $\vec{v}_{(\mathbf{B}=0)}$ for which the magnetic field $B^{\alpha}$ (not the tidal tensor $B_{\alpha\beta}$!) vanishes, due to the \emph{formal} analogy between the decompositions of the Weyl and Maxwell tensors in electric and magnetic parts \cite{matte,bel,Maartens:1997fg}, and the quadratic invariants they form.
+\emph{Velocity for which} $\mathbb{H}_{\alpha\beta}=0$.--- From what we learned in the electromagnetic problem, we expect the existence of observers for which $\mathbb{H}_{\alpha\beta}$ vanishes, based on two observations.
+First, we have seen that in the equatorial plane of the electromagnetic system there are velocities (\ref{eq:vnoBabSym}) for which the magnetic tidal tensor reduces to its antisymmetric part $B_{\alpha\beta}=B_{[\alpha\beta]}$; since the gravitomagnetic tidal tensor is symmetric in vacuum: $\mathbb{H}_{\alpha\beta}=\mathbb{H}_{(\alpha\beta)}$, it is natural to expect, in the spirit of the analogy, that $\mathbb{H}_{\alpha\beta}=0$ in the corresponding gravitational setup.
+Secondly, there is a close analogy between the invariants of the two systems.
+The Kerr spacetime is of Petrov type D, hence a classification for the curvature tensor based on quadratic invariants formally analogous to the one for $F_{\alpha\beta}$ applies, as discussed in Sec. \ref{sub:Symmetries}.
+The invariants (\ref{eq:E^2-H^2})-(\ref{eq:EH}) read (e.g.~\cite{cherubini:02})